Coptic language: History

-The Egyptian language may have the longest documented history of any language, from Old Egyptian that appeared just before 3200 BC to its final phases as Coptic in the Middle Ages.
+The Egyptian language may have the longest documented history of any language, from Old Egyptian, which appeared just before 3200 BC, to its final phases as Coptic in the Middle Ages.
 Coptic belongs to the Later Egyptian phase, which started to be written in the New Kingdom of Egypt.
 Later Egyptian represented colloquial speech of the later periods.
 It had analytic features like definite and indefinite articles and periphrastic verb conjugation.
 Coptic, therefore, is a reference to both the most recent stage of Egyptian after Demotic and the new writing system that was adapted from the Greek alphabet.

 Pre-Islamic period

 The earliest attempts to write the Egyptian language using the Greek alphabet are Greek transcriptions of Egyptian proper names, most of which date to the Ptolemaic Kingdom.
-Scholars frequently refer to this phase as pre-Coptic.
+Scholars frequently refer to this phase as Pre-Coptic.
 However, it is clear that by the Late Period of ancient Egypt, demotic scribes regularly employed a more phonetic orthography, a testament to the increasing cultural contact between Egyptians and Greeks even before Alexander the Great's conquest of Egypt.

+After Alexander the Great's conquest of Egypt and the subsequent Greek administration of the Ptolemaic Kingdom led to the widespread hellenization and Greek-Coptic bilingualism more so in Northern Egypt and especially in the Nile Delta.
+This led to the entrance of many Greek loanwords into Coptic, particularly in words relating to technical, legal, commercial, and technological topics.

 Coptic itself, or Old Coptic, takes root in the first century.
 The transition from the older Egyptian scripts to the newly adapted Coptic alphabet was in part due to the decline of the traditional role played by the priestly class of ancient Egyptian religion, who, unlike most ordinary Egyptians, were literate in the temple scriptoria.
 Old Coptic is represented mostly by non-Christian texts such as Egyptian pagan prayers and magical and astrological papyri.
 Many of them served as glosses to original hieratic and demotic equivalents.
 The glosses may have been aimed at non-Egyptian speakers.

-Under late Roman rule, Diocletian persecuted many Egyptian converts to the new Christian faith, which forced new converts to flee to the Egyptian deserts.
+Under late Roman rule, Diocletian persecuted many Egyptian converts to the new Christian religion, which forced new converts to flee to the Egyptian deserts.
 In time, the growth of these communities generated the need to write Christian Greek instructions in the Egyptian language.
 The early Fathers of the Coptic Church, such as Anthony the Great, Pachomius the Great, Macarius of Egypt and Athanasius of Alexandria, who otherwise usually wrote in Greek, addressed some of their works to the Egyptian monks in Egyptian.
 The Egyptian language, now written in the Coptic alphabet, flourished in the second and third centuries.
 However, it was not until Shenoute that Coptic became a fully standardised literary language based on the Sahidic dialect.
 Shenouda's native Egyptian tongue and knowledge of Greek and rhetoric gave him the necessary tools to elevate Coptic, in content and style, to a literary height nearly equal to the position of the Egyptian language in ancient Egypt.